proglang/proglang.github.io/src/teaching/24ss/compiler-construction.md

 2. we will be using a different python framework for the exercises.

 [book]: https://www.dropbox.com/s/mfxtojk4yif3toj/python-book.pdf?dl=1

-## Communication

-For communication outside of the lecture, we provide an Ilias course and a discord-like chat.

-The Ilias course is used exclusively to send emails in case of updates, e.g. if there is a bug in an exercise.
-Make sure to register to receive those emails.

-The chat requires you to log in with your RZ-Account (same credentials as for Ilias).

 ## Additional Literature
 - Andrew Appel with Jens Palsberg, Modern Compiler Implementation in Java, 2nd edition.
 Cambridge University Press, 2002